GDPR WordPress plugin

 Policies (Note: Policies are a premium feature)

-You need to create some policies and terms to show your customers what they have to agree when giving consent.
+You need to create some policies and terms to show your customers what they are agreeing on when giving consent.

-If you are not sure how to write strong “Terms and privacy” documents check this sample.
+If you are unsure of how to write strong “Terms and privacy” documents check this sample.

 6 – Policies, cookies, and Platforms

-We have created cookies policies, its time to add them to your project.
-We also have to add third-party platforms your website may have (ex: google analytics, Google Adwords).
+We have created cookies and policies.
+Now its time to add them to your project.
+We also have to add third-party platforms your website may use (ex: google analytics, Google Adwords).
 GetComplied has more than 400 to integrate.

 Go back to projects and click Edit on the desired project.